Dgreben/Restaurant-Allergy-Review-Application/README.md

 [Mockito] Testing framework for integration testing

 ## Testing
 Constructed integration tests on API endpoints using JUnit5 and Mockito.
-Ensured the endpoints deliver correct data and display the proper errors to users incase of an HTTP warning.
+Ensured the endpoints delivered correct data and displayed the proper errors to users in case of an HTTP warning.
 Tested user data scenarios using Postman.

 ## Deploying on your system
 Fork the Repository and run the main class found in RestaurantAllergyReviewApplication.java

-To view data using the H2 database I leveraged, type the following into your web browser after running the application: http://localhost:9090/h2-console | Username: sa Password: password
+To view data using the H2 database I leveraged, type the following into your web browser after running the application: http://localhost:9090/h2-console | Username: sa | Password: password

 To test and add data without a database, utilize your web browser or Postman to interact with the endpoints.
 Ex: (GET) http://localhost:9090/restaurants/search?zipcode=93012&allergyFocus=ALL

 ## Built By
-Project soley created and designed by Dave Greben
+Project solely created and designed by Dave Greben